Justice and Corrections section

 Mandate, Activities, Achievements and Perspectives

 In the aftermath of several years of conflict and violence in the Central African Republic, State institutions including the judiciary and prisons were either completely destroyed or seriously weakened, providing a fertile ground for impunity for the perpetrators of serious violations of human rights.
 Where they still existed, prisons typically suffer from extreme overcrowding, lack of food, absence of adequate medical care and poor sanitation.
-It is essential when building lasting peace and security to have a functioning and accountable judiciary, and to ensure prisoners are not forgotten.
+It is essential when building lasting peace and security to have functioning courts and prisons, and to ensure the accountability of the judiciary and prison institutions.

 Rooted in MINUSCA’s mandate (Article 33. a) of Res.
 2217 (2015) and in the Memorandum of Understanding signed on 5 – 7 August 2014 with the Transitional Authorities of the Central African Republic, the Justice and Corrections Section carries out the following activities to support the Transitional Authorities to rebuild the country’s justice and correctional institutions: